Pimpri-Chinchwad Municipal Corporation: Committees

 The corporators form several committees which deliberate on various issues.
 At present, PCMC has the following subject committees: Law, Women and Child welfare, City improvement, Biodiversity and a committee for Sports, Art, Literature and Culture.
 The Standing Committee is the perhaps the most important committee of the PCMC formed according to Section 20 of Maharashtra Municipal Corporation Act, 1949.
 It consists of 16 members headed by a President appointed at the first meeting of the newly elected Corporation, half of whom retire every succeeding year.
-A new President is also appointed every year.
+A new president is also appointed every year.
 Besides the subject committees and the Standing Committee, there are eight ward committees representing each of the eight administrative zones (A to H) of the city.

 List of Mayor

-Mr.Dnyaneshwar Pandurang Landge got the pride of becoming the First Mayor of Pimpri Chinchwad Municipal Corporation in the Year 1986.
+Dnyaneshwar Pandurang Landge was the First Mayor of Pimpri Chinchwad Municipal Corporation in the Year 1986.

 Later in 1990 he got elected as the MLA of Haveli Taluka and represented the area of Haveli Taluka including Pimpri Chinchwad City Effectively.